LindaMbuthini/LindaMbuthini/README.md

 - 👋 Hi, I’m @LindaMbuthini
 - 👀 I’m interested in coding and modelling
-- 🌱 I’m currently learning R statistics
+- 🌱 I’m currently learning R statistics and Phython
-- 💞️ I’m looking to collaborate on HTA modelling
+- 💞️ I’m looking to collaborate on HTA modelling, Data Analysis and Programing
 - 📫 How to reach me email mbuthini@gmail.com

 <!---